turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlemanager_api.rst

  * numAllocatedInstances: `number of ParticleInstances that have had systems and views allocated, and occupy space on the CPU and GPU (Have been visible at least once).`
  * numInstances: `number of ParticleInstances that are alive as part of the Scene.`

-The total number of `ParticleInstances` created is the sum of `numInstances` and `numPooledInstances`. `numAllocatedInstances` is always less than or equal to `numInstances`, and `numActiveInstances` is always less than or equal to `numAllocatedInstances`.
+The total number of `ParticleInstances` created is the sum of `numInstances` and `numPooledInstances`.
+The `numAllocatedInstances` is always less than or equal to `numInstances`, and `numActiveInstances` is always less than or equal to `numAllocatedInstances`.

 .. index::
     pair: ParticleManager; gatherInstanceMetrics